How did the automobile fundamentally change African American life?

 Acclaimed by The New York Times for making “powerfully clear the magnitude of the injustices and harrowing encounters endured by African-Americans traveling by ‘open’ road, as well as of their quiet acts of rebellion and protest, which went far beyond having to find alternative places to eat, sleep and buy gas,” Driving While Black weaves archival research with Sorin’s family story to reveal how the automobile encouraged a new way of resisting oppression.

-In this conversation with Saundra Thomas, Gretchen Sorin explores and examines the history of Black mobility in the United States.
+In this conversation with Saundra Thomas, Gretchen Sorin explored and examined the history of Black mobility in the United States.

 “This excellent history illuminates how car ownership provided a measure of safety and independence and also played a vital role in the civil-rights movement.”